ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 <br>

 ## Business Task
-The primary goal is to extract actionable insights and provide strategic recommendations for RSVP Movies.
+The primary goal of this project is to extract actionable insights and provide strategic recommendations for RSVP Movies.

 ## Skills / Concepts Applied